Beam Park railway station

-Beam Park railway station is a planned railway station to serve the new development of Beam Park.
-Plans for the station have been in development since at least 2002.
+Beam Park railway station is a planned railway station to serve the new community of Beam Park.
+Intended to serve a redeveloped former industrial area with extremely poor access to public transport, plans for the station have been in development since at least 2002.
 Beam Park is a large housing development that extends from the London Borough of Havering, where the new station is proposed to be sited, into the London Borough of Barking and Dagenham.
 The construction costs of the station have been met by developers in the area and the Greater London Authority.
 The station received planning permission in February 2019.
-As of July 2024 the Department for Transport has not authorised the introduction of passenger services at the station.
+As of March 2026 the Department for Transport has authorised the introduction of passenger services at the station.

 Location

 The new housing development of Beam Park extends from the London Borough of Barking and Dagenham in the west to the London Borough of Havering in the east.
 The station is intended to be located to the east of Marsh Way, on the Havering side.
 The station would have step free access to two platforms, situated between Dagenham Dock and Rainham stations on the Tilbury loop of the London, Tilbury and Southend line.
 The station site is on what was the initial section of the London, Tilbury and Southend Railway that opened in 1854.
 The line was electrified at 25 kV AC in 1961.
 The proposed station building within the development is on land owned by the Greater London Authority and would be situated on Station Square.
 Cycle parking will be provided between the station building and the platform.
 The site currently has a public transport accessibility level (PTAL) rating of between 0 (no access) and 1a (extremely poor access).
 A Grampian condition means the housing development cannot proceed past the first phase until the station is built.
 The first residents moved into Beam Park in December 2020.
 Transport for London plan to relocate the terminus of bus routes 165 and 365 to Beam Park station.